Sparse Bayesian Deep Functional Learning with Structured Region Selection: Conclusion

 \section{Conclusion}

-We have presented a sparse Bayesian functional DNN framework that performs automatic region selection for nonlinear scalar‑on‑function regression.
-By integrating B‑spline expansions with a Bayesian neural network and imposing a structured spike‑and‑slab prior, our model captures complex nonlinear dependencies between functional predictors and scalar responses through data‑driven functional representations and a flexible deep architecture.
-The framework provides interpretable region‑wise selection and principled uncertainty quantification, supported by theoretical guarantees.
-Simulations and experiments on multiple real‑world datasets confirm its selection accuracy and competitive predictive performance, demonstrating practical utility in identifying region‑specific functional effects.
+We have presented a sparse Bayesian functional DNN framework for nonlinear scalar-on-function regression with automatic region selection.
+By integrating B-spline expansions with a Bayesian neural network and imposing a structured spike-and-slab prior, the proposed model captures complex nonlinear dependence between functional predictors and scalar responses through data-driven functional representations and a flexible deep architecture.
+The framework yields interpretable region-wise selection together with uncertainty quantification, supported by theoretical guarantees.
+Simulations and experiments on multiple real-world datasets confirm its selection accuracy and competitive predictive performance, demonstrating practical utility in identifying region-specific functional effects.